glasser/vote.davidglasser.net/content/post/202011-cheat-sheet.md

 ---

 Here are my current recommendations.
-(I have not yet fully researched this election; I don't even think I have the complete proposition list yet.)
+(I have not yet fully researched this election.
+As of October 1st, I've researched and written up all the California and Berkeley propositions; I haven't written up most candidates yet and I'm not even sure if I have a complete list of county-level propositions, let alone opinions.)

 For more details, read my full posts on [propositions]({{< relref "202011-props.md" >}}) and on [candidates]({{< relref "202011-candidates.md"